 |Assignee:||Eric Davis||% Done:|

 |Target version:||1.0.0 (RC)|

 When subprojects exist, Roadmap and Activity contain a checkbox "Subprojects" indicating whether to include subprojects in the report or not (see here for example).

 If this checkbox is unchecked (default is checked), and then checked again, it doesn't show issues related to subprojects.

 Digging a bit in the html code, it appears that two inputs with the same name (with_subprojects) exist.
 The first one is hidden with a constant value of 0, and the second one is the checkbox.
 This leads to a querystring that contains "with_subprojects=0&with_subprojects=1", which in turn does NOT include subprojects.

-#1 Updated by Felix Schäfer about 8 years ago
+#1 Updated by Felix Schäfer over 8 years ago

 I was able to reproduce, though the error is somewhere else, the second hidden checkbox for with_suprojects is only there to make sure the parameter has a 0 value instead of none if the checkbox is unchecked.

 Anyway, the problem is that when you submit your request using the form in the sidebar, you only have the option to show activities that are enabled in the parent project, but you can't select those that are enable in child projects but not in the parent project.
 Example: parent project without repository, child project with a repository, when you go on activity, the checkins are there, but as soon as you click "apply", they won't appear anymore because you can't select "checkins" from the list.